vlomeli/cart-api/README.md

 ## Tech Stack

 - React
-- CSS (with responsive design techniques)
+- Vanilla CSS
 - React Router for navigation
-- Local Storage API for persistence
+- Local Storage
+- External API

+---

+## Future Improvements

+- Improved Error Handling: While there is basic error handling in place, I’d like to add more user-friendly messaging, fallback UI components, and possibly retry options for failed API calls.
+- Item Search: Enhance the product filtering with a search input to allow real-time querying by name or description.

 ---